tuxies-wiki-team/tuxies-wiki/docs/notes/linux-apps/editors-choice.md

 :::

 ## [Obsidian](https://flathub.org/apps/md.obsidian.Obsidian)

-Obsidian is a powerful notetaking app available across different platforms based on MarkDown.
-Obsidian supports custom theming, sync, and publishing services.
-Obsidian is the perfect app for a second brain.
+Obsidian is a powerful markdown note-taking app available across different platforms.
+Obsidian supports custom theming, sync (paid), and publishing services.
+Write everything that is useful or that can be useful down and start building your second brain!

 :::tabs